Road lengths in Great Britain statistics: Methodology and quality note

 In the 2022 R199b, the road classification field was used to produce initial ‘C’ road estimates which were sent to local authorities in England to validate.
 Previously, the ‘C’ road figures from the last R199b would be used as the OS road classification field for ‘C’ roads and ‘U’ roads was incomplete.

-Urban or rural breakdown
+Urban and rural breakdown

-Since 2017, the department has used an improved methodology to calculate urban and rural road lengths so that urban and rural road length estimates are calculated consistently for both major and minor roads.
+Since 2017, the Department has used an improved methodology to calculate urban and rural road lengths so that urban and rural road length estimates are calculated consistently for both major and minor roads.
 The urban and rural definition for England and Wales used urban polygon data from ONS based on the 2011 census.
-The Scottish government provides the urban and rural definition for Scotland and this is now based on population data from 2020.
-The process for producing urban and rural road estimates involves matching data from OS to the urban polygon data with roads in urban areas being classed as urban roads and all other roads classed as rural roads.
-Prior to 2017, this approach was only used for minor roads, whereas for major roads (sourced from the department’s MRDB) each road section would either be assigned as ‘urban’ or ‘rural’ depending on where the majority of its length fell.
+The process for producing urban and rural road estimates involves matching data from Ordnance Survey to the urban polygon data with roads in urban areas being classed as urban roads and all other roads classed as rural roads.
+Prior to 2017, this approach was only used for minor roads, whereas for major roads (sourced from the Department’s MRDB) each road section would either be assigned as ‘urban’ or ‘rural’ depending on where the majority of its length fell.
 This resulted in less precise estimates, as a large number of major road sections would span both urban and rural areas.

-The 2023 statistics for urban and rural roads in Scotland used the 2020 urban and rural definition for Scotland (the latest version available).
+The Scottish government provides the urban and rural definition for Scotland and this is now based on population data from 2020.
+From 2023 onwards, statistics for urban and rural roads in Scotland used the 2020 urban and rural definition for Scotland (the latest version available).
 The 2022 statistics were produced using the 2020 urban and rural definition for major roads whilst the minor roads figures continued using the 2016 definition.
 The 2020 and 2021 road length statistics for Scotland were calculated using the 2016 urban and rural classification.

 As the population data is not updated annually, accurate population information may not be available for the areas where newly built or adopted roads are located, limiting the ability to accurately classify these roads as urban or rural.
 When urban rural definitions are updated, a step change may be seen in the amount of road classified as urban or rural.
-Due to this, year-on-year comparisons of urban and rural classifications should be looked at with caution and instead longer term trends should be observed.
+Due to this, year-on-year comparisons of urban and rural classifications should be looked at with caution and instead longer-term trends should be observed.

-Local highway boundary changes
+Local highway Boundary Changes

 There will be a step change in the reported figures for the affected LAs, but it is important to note that the aggregated data of the LAs affected can still be compared historically as the geographies will be identical at this level.
 The local authority boundary changes do not impact the regional or national totals as the old and new authorities are still part of the same region.